Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Abstract

 \section{Abstract}

-We study the spreading and leveling of a gravity current in a Hele-Shaw cell with flow-wise width variations as an analog for flow in a porous medium with horizontally heterogeneous permeability.
+We study the spreading and leveling of a gravity current in a Hele-Shaw cell with flow-wise width variations as an analog for flow {in fractures and horizontally heterogeneous aquifers}.
 Using phase-plane analysis, we obtain second-kind self-similar solutions to describe the evolution of the gravity current's shape during both the spreading (pre-closure) and leveling (post-closure) regimes.
-The self-similar theory is compared to numerical simulations of the partial differential equation governing the evolution of current's shape (under the lubrication approximation) and to table-top experiments.
-Specifically, simulations of the governing partial differential equation from lubrication theory allow us to compute a pre-factor, which is \textit{a priori} arbitrary in the second-kind self-similar transformation, by estimating the time required for the memory of the initial condition to be forgotten (and for the current to enter the self-similar regime).
+The self-similar theory is compared to numerical simulations of the partial differential equation governing the evolution of the current's shape (under the lubrication approximation) and to table-top experiments.
+Specifically, simulations of the governing partial differential equation from lubrication theory allow us to compute a pre-factor, which is \textit{a priori} arbitrary in the second-kind self-similar transformation, by estimating the time required for the current to enter the self-similar regime.
 With this pre-factor calculated, we show that theory, simulations and experiments agree well near the propagating front.
 In the leveling regime, the current's memory resets, and another self-similar behavior emerges after an adjustment time, which we estimate from simulations.
 Once again, with the pre-factor calculated, both simulations and experiments are shown to obey the predicted self-similar scalings.
 For both the pre- and post-closure regimes, we provide detailed asymptotic (analytical) characterization of the universal current profiles that arise as self-similarity of the second kind.\\